tony-aw/tinycodet/README.md

 - The `rlang` R package, which one can use to get (among other things) more detailed back-traced errors, warnings, and messages.
+- The `fastverse` set of R packages (<https://github.com/fastverse/fastverse>), which are a set of R packages for (mostly) data wrangling focused on high speed and minimal dependencies.